 Fred Prasuhn, Ph.D.
 (Treasurer)

 Fred Prasuhn, Ph.D.
 (Treasurer) considers himself a lifelong educator and learner with an eclectic mix of education, professional experiences, and life experiences.
 He earned his Ph.D. in Adult Education from the University of Georgia.
 Prior degree work includes instructional technologies, Christian Education, Christian Ministries, and Church Music.
 His passions and research include accreditation, online education, credit hour policy, and adult higher education.
-Currently, Fred is an instructional designer for Western Governors University.
-He serves AHEA as treasurer and technology coordinator.
+Fred is the Founder and CEO of Tech-Wise Educational Services; an company dedicated to supporting persons and organizations integrating learning and technology.
+He serves AHEA as treasurer, conference registrar, and technology coordinator.
 Fred was named as the inaugural Technology Chair for the Commission of Distance Learning and Technologies.

 Doreath Lomax (Director)